 Others explain that we are referring to Olam Haba.
 Those who work hard their entire lives to serve Hashem will rest on the ultimate Shabbos - the World to Come.

-This day in honored by the children of the
+This day is honored by the children of the Avos who were the pillars of emunah.